 - structured clinical and service-learning experiences.

-Riverside Medical Group (RMG) Leadership Scholars (for Pre-med students in Pre-med Scholars)
+Riverside Medical Group (RMG) Scholars (for Pre-med students in Pre-med Scholars)

-- In addition to full participation in the PSP, these students will be mentored by Riverside Health System physicians, have access to clinical experiences and selected medical education activities within the Riverside system, and will be offered a paid internship with Riverside Health Systems for one summer, usually between sophomore and junior year.
+- In addition to full participation in the PSP, Riverside Medical Group Scholars will be mentored by Riverside Health System physicians, have access to clinical experiences and selected medical education activities within the Riverside system, and will be offered a paid internship with Riverside Health Systems for one summer, usually between sophomore and junior year.